Instituto-Atlantico/janus/docs/usage.md

 5. Wait for the device provisioning

-6. See the sensor measurments reaching Dojot
+6. See the sensor measurements reaching Dojot